spacetelescope/jdaviz/docs/imviz/import_data.rst

 Importing data via the API
 --------------------------

-Alternatively, if users are working in a coding environment like a Jupyter notebook, they have access to the Imviz helper class API.
+Alternatively, if you are working in a coding environment like a Jupyter notebook, you have access to the Imviz helper class API.
 Using this API, users can load data into the application through code using the :meth:`~jdaviz.configs.imviz.helper.Imviz.load_data` method, which takes as input either the name of a local file, an :class:`~astropy.nddata.NDData`, :class:`~astropy.io.fits.HDUList`,